-When there is snow on the ground, it is easy to see who has been visiting the garden when we are not looking.
-This week, we discovered white-tailed deer.
-Here are tips on identifying your winter visitors and how to coexist with wildlife.
+When there's snow on the ground, it's easy to see who has been visiting the garden when we're not looking.
+This week, we discovered a number of white-tailed deer.
+Here are tips for identifying your winter visitors and coexisting with wildlife.

 Five inches of snow later and the yard is full of deer tracks, poop, and evidence of munching.

-The deer have dined on a big hydrangea which is okay by me.
+The deer seem to have dined on a big hydrangea, which is okay by me.
 It always needs pruning.

 Deer browsing can be easily be distinguished from damage caused by rabbits, woodchucks, or squirrels.
-Since deer lack upper incisors they knaw at vegetation when browsing, leaving ragged ends on browsed branches.
+Since deer lack upper incisors, they gnaw at vegetation when browsing, leaving ragged ends on browsed branches.
 Rabbits and rodents, on the other hand, make a clean cut.

-They have dug through the snow to find tender sedums to eat.
-We have plenty and they’ll grow back in the spring.
+They have dug through the snow to find tender sedum to eat.
+We have plenty and they'll grow back in the spring.

-Following the tracks around the yard, we found that behind the greenhouse three deer had recently bedded down for the night.
-Surprising that they feel safe enough to do that so close to our house.
+Following the tracks around the yard, we found that three deer had recently bedded down for the night behind the greenhouse.
+It's surprising that they feel safe enough to do that so close to our house.

 We used to have a large herd of deer that made the hemlock forest down the hill from us their home.
-Since the hemlock wooly adelgid has decimated those trees in recent years, the deer have found new spots to call home in the 1,500 acre state forest that abuts our property.
-A few sections of the forest were logged a few years ago and have grown up in young new trees that the deer find delicious.
+Since the hemlock woolly adelgid (an aphid-like pest) has decimated those trees in recent years, the deer have found new spots to call home in the 1,500 acre state forest that abuts our property.
+A few sections of the forest were logged a few years ago and have grown up in young trees that the deer find delicious.
 Part of the management program at the state forest is to provide habitat for deer and other wildlife.